Noise reduction coefficient: History

 Wallace Clement Sabine was the first scientist to study the sound-absorbing characteristics of materials in a scientifically rigorous manner.
 Paul Sabine, a distant cousin of Wallace, studied the repeatability of sound absorption coefficient measurements in reverberation chambers.
 Paul Sabine's work in the 1920s–1930s laid the groundwork for the ASTM C423 test methodology still used today.

 Prior to the development of a standard procedure for material testing or reverberation chamber construction, data at low frequencies was highly unreliable and differed significantly from manufacturer to manufacturer.
-This is one of the primary reasons why the noise reduction coefficient historically did not include the value at 125Hz (128Hz at the time).
+This is one of the primary reasons why the noise reduction coefficient historically did not include the value at 125 Hz (128 Hz at the time).

 Factors affecting noise reduction coefficient

 Mounting type

 The NRC is highly dependent on the type of mounting, which, if not specified, is usually a Type A mounting (ABPMA mounting #4) where the material is placed directly on the floor, wall, or ceiling.